ChainSafe/forest/docs/README.md

 ### Deployment

-The documentation site is continuously deployed to CloudFlare Pages, triggered on every commit to `main`.
+The documentation site is continuously deployed to Cloudflare Pages, triggered on every commit to `main`.
 [This workflow](/.github/workflows/docs-deploy.yml) defines the deployment process.

 ## Site Structure